IBM/watson-document-classifier/USECASES.md

 - **Override classification from Watson Natural Language Understanding based on context**

 We can have scenarios where we might need to override the classifications from Watson Natural Language Understanding based on context.
 A Gorilla is usually classified as an animal but it needs to be classified as a type of glass in certain contexts.
-Without modifying the models, we can override the classification based on the context.
+Without modifying the models, we can override the classification based on the context using the approach specified in the pattern.

+> Note: The code and configuration provided in this repository can be modified depending on the scenario to build the required solution.

 ## 2. Usecases